Diwali Deal : Flat 20% off + 2 free self-paced courses + $200 Voucher - SCHEDULE CALL

 • Hybrid inheritance - It’s a combination of two or more types of inheritance.

-Ans:- The most important feature of Java 8 is its functional interface and static methods.
+Ans:- The most important feature of Core Java 8 is its functional interface and static methods.
 When adding a functional interface to the object-oriented interface, programming becomes less complicated and more efficient.
-To know about the more Java 8 important features, you can opt for Java projects for beginners, and understand better through practical approach.
+To know about the more Core Java 8 important features, you can opt for Java projects for beginners, and understand better through practical approach.

-Ans:- Classpath is related to Java executables, used to locate class files.
+Ans:- Classpath is related to Core Java executables, used to locate class files.
 Path, on the other hand, exists in an operating system used to locate executables.

 Q79).
-Java interview questions - Can you explain serialization and deserialization?
+Can you explain serialization and deserialization?

-Ans:- Both serialization and deserialization are crucial to stream handling in Java.
+Ans:- Both serialization and deserialization are crucial to stream handling in Core Java.
 Through serialization, you convert an object into a byte stream, and through deserialization, you simply undo the process.

 Q80).
-Java interview questions - What is a ternary operator?
+What is a ternary operator?

-Ans:- A ternary operator is a conditional operator in Java used to decide what values to be assigned to a variable.
+Ans:- A ternary operator is a conditional operator in Core Java used to decide what values to be assigned to a variable.

 Q81).
-Java interview questions - What is platform independence?
+What is platform independence?

 Ans:- Platform independence is when you design a program that runs on any operating system making things more accessible.
 This is the reason why Java is ahead of other programming languages.

 Ans:- As of Sep 2023, Java 21 is the latest release.
-Also, it is the next long-term support version (LTS) after Java 11.
+Also, it is the next long-term support version (LTS) after Core Java 11.

-These are some of the most asked interview questions you should prepare for your next Java Interview.
+These are some of the most asked interview questions you should prepare for your next Core Java Interview.
 Read our next section for the most essential interview tips.

 Ans:- C++ is not platform-independent; the main concept behind it, “write once, compile anywhere.”
-Since the byte code generated by the Java compiler is platform-independent, it can run on any machine, Java programs are written once and run everywhere.
+Since the byte code generated by the Core Java compiler is platform-independent, it can run on any machine, Java programs are written once and run everywhere.

 Most of the high-level languages are compatible with C++ but with Java they are incompatible.

-• Java is an easy-to-learn language.
+• Core Java is an easy-to-learn language.
 The Fundamental Concept of OOP Java has a catch to understand.

 • It is an OOP or Object-Oriented Programming language.
 OOP signifies that everything is considered an object in this language.